mertcil/portfolio/src/posts/2019-06-30-react-patterns-hooks-and-state.md

 5. **Error boundaries catch accidents** - But don't rely on them for flow control

 React's evolution from class to functional components represents a significant improvement in how we think about UI logic.

+## State Management Strategy and Tooling

+Local state thrives with hooks, but complex apps often need shared stores.
+Reach for Zustand, Redux Toolkit, or Recoil when you require time-travel debugging, optimistic updates, or cross-cutting concerns.
+Document when to use each option so developers avoid creating ad-hoc contexts that behave like hidden stores.

+Leverage TypeScript to describe hook contracts and return types.
+Strong typing keeps custom hooks composable and guards against regressions when refactoring asynchronous flows.

+## Testing and Performance Monitoring

+Test hooks with utilities like `@testing-library/react` and `@testing-library/react-hooks`.
+Focus on behavior: assert rendered output or state transitions rather than internal implementation details.
+For performance, profile with React DevTools, measure render counts, and set up flame charts to spot wasted renders.

+Finally, invest in linting rules—`eslint-plugin-react-hooks` enforces dependency arrays—and build CI scripts that fail fast when hooks are misused.
+A thoughtful pattern library, backed by tests and tooling, helps teams ship React interfaces that scale gracefully.

+## Accessibility and Inclusive Design

+Hooks make it easier to create reusable accessibility primitives.
+Build custom hooks for managing focus, announcing live regions, and handling keyboard controls.
+Pair them with testing libraries that simulate assistive technology interactions.
+Inclusive design is not optional; it expands your product’s reach and demonstrates empathy for every user.

+## Collaboration with Design and Product

+Establish shared vocabularies between designers and engineers—component inventories, state diagrams, and interaction specs.
+Use collaborative tools like Figma and Storybook to keep discussions grounded in real components.
+When everyone understands how state flows through the UI, product iterations accelerate without sacrificing quality.